 Where are you now?
 Are you looking for additional ideas for hotels and best practices?

 I just entered Peru this week and the plan is to stay through August.
-I’m looking for responsible small hotels to visit in Peru as well as Bolivia, Chile and Argentina from about September onwards.
+I’m looking for responsible small hotels to visit in Peru as well as Bolivia, Chile, and Argentina from September onwards.

-Although I haven’t purchase my return ticket back home to France yet, my idea is to celebrate this Christmas with my family.
+Although I haven’t purchased my return ticket back home to France yet, my idea is to celebrate this Christmas with my family.

 How can folks get in touch with you to ask for your services and, perhaps, share ideas for sustainable travel?